magkopian/pic-asm-led-matrix/README.md

 <h3>Hardware Support:</h3>
 <p>
-To make this to work first you need an 8x8 LED Matrix, no any fancy serial LED Matrixes just a simple with regular LEDs.
+To make this to work first you need an 8x8 LED Matrix, no any fancy serial LED Matrices just a simple with regular LEDs.
 And because I know you don't want to buy it, it is very easy to create your own.
 The schematic is very simple just google LED Matrix Schematic and you will find out.
 </p>